project-gemmi/gemmi/docs/cif-utils.rst

 Weichenberger and Rupp calculated |Vs| themselves, but we will simply use the values present in mmCIF files.
-So first we extract |Vm|, |Vs| and |dmin|, as well as deposition date and group ID (which will be explained later).
+So first we extract |Vm|, |Vs| and |dmin|, as well as number of DNA/RNA chains (protein-only entries will have 0 here), deposition date and group ID (which will be explained later).

 .. literalinclude:: ../examples/matthews.py
    :pyobject: gather_data